StratusCube/ReactTS/README.md

 If you wish to install NPM another way please see [npmJS](https://www.npmjs.com/)

-Now that NPM is installed you can install webpack and (optionally) TypeScript
+Now that NPM is installed you can install webpack and (optionally) TypeScript.

-to do so type the following into your command window.
+To do so type the following into your command window.

 ```